Nk125/Nk125/README.md

 - Hello, I'm NK125, I'm currently working on PHP websites and C++ projects

-- I have knowledges on bat, HTML, CSS, PHP and C++
+- I have knowledges on bat, HTML, CSS, PHP, C++ and SQL

 - Currently I talk spanish and english, some scripts are written on english and others on spanish